FrSkyRC/ETHOS-Feedback-Community/lua/vscode-project/docs/setup.md

 `Python was not found`

-- Install Python 3 for Windows and reopen VS Code
+- Install Python 3 for your platform and reopen VS Code